 The Study Abroad Program offers an unparalleled international education experience.
 Semesterlong programs in Florence, Italy and Buenos Aires, Argentina provide students with an opportunity to make progress toward their educational objectives while absorbing another culture and gaining an appreciation for another way of life.
 Classes are counted just as if they were taken at Norco College.
-The 2019-20 California College Promise Grant (CCPG) will waive class fees for eligible units of enrollment taken during the Study Abroad Program.
-For students that have completed their 2019-20 FAFSA and financial aid file, and, have been determined to be meeting Satisfactory Academic Progress, may be able to use grants and/or a Direct Loan to assist with the cost of the trip after making initial deposits to Study Abroad Program and Center for Academic Programs Abroad (CAPA).
+The 2023-24 California College Promise Grant (CCPG) will waive class fees for eligible units of enrollment taken during the Study Abroad Program.
+For students that have completed their 2023-24 FAFSA and financial aid file, and, have been determined to be meeting Satisfactory Academic Progress, may be able to use grants and/or a Direct Loan to assist with the cost of the trip after making initial deposits to Study Abroad Program and Center for Academic Programs Abroad (CAPA).

-For questions regarding the Study Abroad Program please contact, Nassef Girgis, International Education/Study Abroad 951-222-8374 or by email at Nassef.Girgis@rccd.edu
+For questions regarding the Study Abroad Program please contact, Nassef Girgis, International Education/Study Abroad 951-222-8385 or by email at Nassef.Girgis@rccd.edu

-Students may contact Leticia Martinez, SFS Analyst at 951-372-7058 or Leticia.Martinez@norcocollege.edu for questions regarding financial aid file or grant eligibility.
+Students may contact the Student Financial Services office at 951-372-7009 or email Studentfinancialservices@norcocollege.edu for questions regarding financial aid file or grant eligibility.